Excel VBA Break For Loop

-Now I want to break the VBA loop when any value found in the first 10 cells, for this I have entered some text value in the cell A8.
+Now I want to break the loop when any value is found in the first 10 cells.
+For this, I have entered some text value in the cell A8.

-Now I want to instruct this in the code saying “if the looping cell has certain value it has to exit the loop before the pre-determined limit”.
+Now I want to instruct this in the code, saying, “if the looping cell has a certain value, it has to exit the loop before the pre-determined limit.”

 Sub Exit_Loop() Dim K As Long For K = 1 To 10 If Cells(K, 1).Value = "" Then Cells(K, 1).Value = K Else Exit For End If Next K End Sub

 It says If Cells(K, 1).
 Value = “looping cell is equal to nothing continue the loop of inserting serial numbers from 1 to 10.

 The last part of the loop says: